ven-2/-3D-Human-body-reconstruction-/star_fitting.md

 - **Cleaned point cloud** (`clean_pcd.ply`) — sampled from the cropped, outlier-filtered TSDF mesh (see `mesh_cleaner.py`).

-## Two-stage optimization

-**Stage 1 — skeleton alignment.**
-STAR's pose, shape (betas), global orientation and translation parameters are initialized near the observed pelvis position and optimized so that the model's regressed joint positions match the observed skeleton.
-Joints are weighted unevenly — core joints (pelvis, hips, shoulders) are trusted more than extremities, which are noisier from a single-viewpoint phone scan.

-**Stage 2 — shape refinement against the scan surface.**
-Once the skeleton roughly matches, pose is frozen and only shape (betas) and translation continue to optimize, against the cleaned point cloud using a nearest-neighbour (Chamfer-style) surface loss.
-Freezing pose here is
-deliberate: letting pose continue to vary against a clothed/noisy scan surface tends to cause the model to "cheat" by bending limbs to chase clothing bulges rather than adjusting actual body shape.

-A light regularization term keeps shape parameters and pose deviations from drifting to extreme, unrealistic values.

 ## Output

 - A fitted mesh in both the captured pose and a canonical T-pose